Show business

 Kevin Hart is one of the world's most successful comedians, actors, and entrepreneurs, with a net worth estimated at $450 million.
 Born on July 6, 1979, in North Philadelphia, Hart’s journey from performing in obscure clubs under the name “Lil' Kev...

-The Success Story of Adam McKay
+John Wanamaker: The Success Story of a Philadelphia Innovator

 ACTUAL